levibostian/AndroidBlanky/docs/SETUP.md

 - [ ] Open up Android Studio.
 Whe you get to the main menu, select Import project > open the root directory of your project.

-There are many environment variables within the `.travis.yml` file that you will need to set to get things like deployment working.
-In the steps below when we say to *set an environment variable on the CI server*, [this is what we mean](https://docs.travis-ci.com/user/environment-variables/).
+There are many environment variables within the `./github/workflows/` files that you will need to set to get things like deployment working.
+In the steps below when we say to *set an environment variable on the CI server*, [this is what we mean](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 - [ ] This project uses the tool [cici](https://github.com/levibostian/cici/) to store secret files in the source code of this project.
 The `.cici.yml` file is already setup for you to have a testing (aka staging) environment and a production environment.

 Read up on this tool so you can use it in this project.

-- [ ] Create a new Firebase project.
-Do this by going to the [Firebase console](https://console.firebase.google.com/) and selecting "Add project".
-Then, you need to [create a new Android app](https://firebase.google.com/docs/android/setup) under the new Firebase project.
-I like to create 2 Android apps: 1 for production and 1 for the testing environment.

-After you have added the Firebase apps, you need to download the `google-services.json` file that Firebase provides to you.
-Download this file and save it to `app/google-services.json` in your project.

-> Don't forget: You will also want to store your new `google-services.json` file inside of the `_secrets` directory for cici to encrypt the file for you as well.

-- [ ] Select *Set up Crashlytics* [in the Firebase console](https://console.firebase.google.com/project/_/crashlytics) for the project you just created.

-- [ ] Enable Travis-CI for your GitHub repository.
-The `.travis.yml` file is already made and fully configured for you.
-You should just need to [enable Travis](https://docs.travis-ci.com/user/tutorial/) and you're good to go!

-- [ ] Travis CI is setup to perform some automated tasks for you such as building and deploying your app for you, automatically.
+- [ ] GitHub Actions is setup to perform some automated tasks for you such as building and deploying your app for you, automatically.
 In order to do that, you need to create a GitHub bot and configure it to your repo.
 A bot account is simply another GitHub account that you create that is not your personal GitHub account.

-Once you create this account, you need to add this GitHub username to your GitHub repo.
-Make sure to give that username write permissions.
-For public projects this usually just means adding them as a contributor.
-For private projects, make this bot account an admin as it's required in order for the bot account to skip your branch management checks.
+Have a private GitHub repo?
+1. Create 1 new GitHub account for your bot.
+2. Add the bot account as a collaborator to your repo so that the bot has write access to the repo.
+3. [Create a new GitHub personal access token](https://github.com/settings/tokens/new) under your bot account.
+Set the scope to `repo`.
+Set the environment variables `WRITE_ACCESS_BOT_TOKEN` and `READ_ONLY_BOT_TOKEN` to this access token that you just generated.

+Have a public GitHub repo?
+1. Create 2 new GitHub accounts for bots.
+1 bot will have write access to your repository and the other will have read-only access.
+I like to name 1 bot as my "deployment bot" and the other as my "OSS bot".
+2. Add the deployment bot account as a collaborator to your repo so that the bot has write access to the repo.
+Do *not* add the OSS bot as a collaborator to the repository!
+3. [Create a new GitHub personal access token](https://github.com/settings/tokens/new) under your deployment bot account.
+Set the scope to `public_repo`.
+Set the environment variables `WRITE_ACCESS_BOT_TOKEN` to this access token that you just generated.
-Then, [create a new github token](https://github.com/settings/tokens/new) for this GitHub bot account.
-For public projects, do not select any of the scopes.
-For private projects, select `repo` to give full access to private repos.
-Set the environment variable `GITHUB_TOKEN` in Travis CI where the value is the token that was just generated.
+4. [Create a new GitHub personal access token](https://github.com/settings/tokens/new) under your OSS bot account.
+Set the scope to `public_repo`.
+Set the environment variables `READ_ONLY_BOT_TOKEN` to this access token that you just generated.

 - [ ] Now to setup running UI tests inside of Firebase Test Lab.